 13. Wreath Making and Christmas Tree Decorating – we love a real Christmas tree for its smell as well as it’s ability to bring nature inside.
 Tree decorating is great fun and involves children in the spirit of the season, and wreath-making is something they can enjoy from an early age.
 See adventures in wreath making.

 Florists provide cheap wreaths and evergreens.
 We pick ours from the garden, and parks have evergreens you can use if you take a small amount without damaging the plants.

 14. Homecoming Tree – we created this as a way of counting the days when Wild Daddy was away but it’s great for counting down the days to any special occasion.

 Draw whatever sized tree you need and add something to it every day – feathers, stickers, shells, artwork, sweet wrappers, pictures etc. When the tree is full, the event has arrived.
-Read more about event trees at Make a Special Event Tree.
+Read more about event trees in how to make a special event tree.

-15. Butterfly raising – ‘growing’ your own butterflies with an Insect Lore Butterfly Garden kit is a great way to watch nature in action.
+15. Butterfly Raising – ‘growing’ your own butterflies with a butterfly growing kit is a great way to watch nature in action.

 The Butterfly Garden either comes with live caterpillars or a voucher to order them during the right season.
 You feed them daily until they pupate then watch the cocoons until the butterflies emerge.
-Releasing them into the wild is a truly magical experience.
+Witnessing metamorphosis and releasing them into the wild is a truly magical experience.